To Kir, or Kir Royale?

 However, the wanderlust in me has always been strong.
 I found myself planning, down to ground transportation and looking at bus and train schedules, how I would get around despite the fact that I was in quarantine and not allowed to go anywhere.

 To my great fortune, I was able to visit Europe again in the time before the pandemic.
 I started in the Netherlands, and then took a train to Belgium.
 Specifically, I got off the train in Brussels.
 It was a bit of a relief, as I speak zero Dutch, and my knowledge of German only made every sign I saw in Amsterdam seem like something was slightly off.
 As if I were a child barely being able to make out what something said.

 But in Brussels, oh, lovely Brussels, everyone I encountered spoke French.
-My French is definitely not perfect, but the only time someone spoke to me in English was when I was looking for a particular author in a bookstore, and mid-sentence, they started giving me guidance in English, because my then-husband walked towards me, and was probably the only person in Europe wearing khaki cargo pants at the time.
+My French is definitely not perfect, but the only time someone spoke to me in English was when I was looking for a particular author in a bookstore, and mid-sentence, they started giving me guidance in English, because my then-new-husband walked towards me, and was probably the only person in Europe wearing khaki cargo pants at the time.
 He blew my cover.